Pandemic exposes cracks in oil majors' bet on plastic

 “Capital investment has been slashed by all companies.
 This will delay the projects under construction and new projects.”

-(gRAPHIC: Key plastic-making ingredient prices fall to historic lows in China as Covid-19 spread - here)
+(Graphic: Key plastic-making ingredient prices fall to historic lows in China as Covid-19 spread - here)

 Dow Inc said in April it would idle three U.S. plants producing polyethylene, the base for plastic bags and bottles.